-Council members heard from Brian Frazzini, a Bloom Lane property owner, who along with his wife, Sarah, had previously signed an eloquent letter expressing the residents’ unanimous objection to any street project that would degrade the character or their “quaint little dead-end street.”
+Council members heard from one Bloom Lane property owner who along with his wife had previously signed an eloquent letter expressing the residents’ unanimous objection to any street project that would degrade the character or their “quaint little dead-end street.”

 It is obvious that Bloom Lane needs no sidewalks, storm drains, gutters or sidewalks.
 It really is a pleasant little country lane, albeit with some newer houses and a few lots on which houses may yet be built.
 Council members seemed sympathetic.
 Owners along the lane have reason to hope that city engineers, preparing their report, will consider merely rebuilding the street surface itself instead of adding unnecessary embellishments.